How does taxation work for Mutual Fund investments?

 - Short-term capital loss can only be offset against STCG or LTCG

-- Long-term capital cannot be offset against LTCG.
+- Long-term capital loss can only be offset against LTCG.

 2) Non - Equity Funds